Lirik Lagu Vienna – Ultravox dan Fakta di Baliknya - Pikiran-Rakyat.com

 Album: Vienna

-Vienna merupakan lagu band Inggris Ultravox dari album studio keempat mereka dengan judul yang sama.
+Vienna merupakan sebuah lagu dari grup band asal Inggris, Ultravox yang menjadi salah satu album keempat mereka pada tahun 1981 dengan nama yang sama.

-Album tersebut dirilis sebagai single ketiga album pada 9 Januari 1981 oleh Chrysalis Records dan menampilkan Midge Ure sebagai vokal utama.

-Lagu tersebut dipopulerkan pada awal 1980-an dan dibawakan pada konser Live Aid 1985 di Stadion Wembley.

 Artikel Pilihan